ctalaveraw/ultimate-devops-nas/documentation/instructions/01-packer-on-proxmox.md

 ##### Adding VM CPU, Memory and Network Settings

-Set the base configuration for the following components:
+Set the base configuration for the following components using personal preferences:

 - CPU settings
 - Memory settings